-Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnotherapy
+Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 by Calvin Banyan, MA, BCH, CI

-A Powerful And Systematic Approach Using Age Regressions, Forgiveness Therapies and Parts Mediation Therapy
+A Powerful And Systematic Approach Using Age Regressions, Forgiveness Work and Parts Mediation Work

-As hypnotherapists we have some of the most powerful tools ever devised for human change available to us.
-Among these are Waking Suggestion (WS), Direct Hypnotic Suggestion (DS), Age Regression (AR), and variations of Parts Therapy (PT).
-In our process PT consists of Forgiveness Therapy (FT) and a Mediation Parts Therapy (PMT) This paper is about using these compelling hypnotic therapies in a systematic way that gives reliable results for a number of issues, such as weight loss, alcohol abuse, smoking cessation, improving mood, motivation, self-esteem and stress management.
+As hypnotists we have some of the most powerful tools ever devised for human change available to us.
+Among these are Waking Suggestion (WS), Direct Hypnotic Suggestion (DS), Age Regression (AR), and variations of Parts Work (PW).
+In our process PT consists of Forgiveness Work (FW) and a Mediation Parts Work (PMT) This paper is about using these compelling hypnotic works in a systematic way that gives reliable results for a number of issues, such as weight loss, alcohol abuse, smoking cessation, improving mood, motivation, self-esteem and stress management.
 WS, DS and AR will be gone over in detail, but the different forms of PT used in the 5-PATH® System will be covered in a subsequent article.

-At the Banyan Hypnosis Center, we needed a "Universal Therapy."
-One that could be easily taught to our therapists (or other therapists) and be almost universally applied to many different types of challenges.
+At the Banyan Hypnosis Center, we needed a "Universal Hypnosis."
+One that could be easily taught to our hypnotists (or other hypnotists) and be almost universally applied to many different types of challenges.
 Using the following system has fulfilled our needs admirably.

 This process is as follows: a WS Phase, a DS Phase, an AR Phase, and a PT Phase.
 The PT phase is divided up into three specific types of PT.
 The first is forgiveness of the person in their life that most contributed to the problem and hurt them the most.
 The second is forgiveness of self, for contributing to the problem and difficulties in their life.
 The third part of the PT is directed at cleaning up any lose ends (PMT), where any last part of the person that is still holding onto the problem is dealt with directly.